 ~ Lewis B. Smedes

 There is always a price to pay.
 When you do not forgive, you become bitter and angry about different things.
 It may add more stress to your life.
-It can create illnesses in your body.
+It can also create illnesses in your body.

 The price of not forgiving is you not being able to be as happy and peaceful as you want to be because, this tiny bit of hatred, anger, hurt, revenge – unforgiveness, sits there in your heart waiting for a chance to attack other areas of your life.